hugoleeney/find_duplicates/README.md

 * `finddupes.py` - This will prompt you as it goes along always asking you to decide between 2 files.
 * `find_all_dupes_then_prompt.py` - This does all the detective work up front and then for each duplication (could be many files all the same) it asks you to choose one file to keep.
 This is better for having an overall view of duplicate files across directory structures.

+TODOs

-TODO - allow user to pick many files to keep.
+- allow user to pick many files to keep.
-TODO - save a session so that detective work doesn't have to be done again.
+- save a session so that detective work doesn't have to be done again.
+    - allow offline session annotation to delete files

 ## I want to automatically delete duplicates based on ...